International Cello Day - December 29

 History

-The cello has 4 strings of different thicknesses and belongs to the group of bow strings.
-You can play the instrument with a bow and fingers – the latter type is called “pizzicato”.
-The first mention of the subject dates back to 1535-1536 – the cello is depicted on a fresco by the Italian sculptor and artist Gaudenzio Ferrari.
-The name of the instrument appears for the first time in a collection of sonnets by Giulio Arresti from 1665.
+The cello has four strings of different thicknesses and belongs to the family of bowed string instruments.
+It can be played with a bow or with the fingers, a technique known as “pizzicato.”
+The first visual depiction of the cello dates back to 1535–1536, in a fresco by Italian artist Gaudenzio Ferrari.
+The word “cello” first appeared in a collection of sonatas by Giulio Arresti in 1665.

-• according to some reports, an instrument created by Antonio Stradivari in the 7th century was sold for 20 million dollars to a Japanese musician;
+• An instrument made by Antonio Stradivari in the 17th century was reportedly sold to a Japanese musician for $20 million.

-• In 2014, South African Carel Henn set a record: he played non-stop for 26 hours.
+• In 2014, South African Carel Henn set a record by playing non-stop for 26 hours.

 International Cello Day is observed on December 29 each year.